Subfly/Storiefy/README.md

 ![til](./gifs/swipe_to_close.gif)

 * Start from where you left off
-* 2.5 seconds to make a story seen, its a design choice and can be reduced
+* 1.5 seconds to make a story seen, its a design choice and can be reduced
+* Video is recorded with 2.5 seconds of seen time

 ![til](./gifs/start_left_off.gif)